 I have gotten away from this more since we started homeschool “official.”
 We need to get back to this!
 Our kids are making so many connections during sensory play time.
 Vocabulary, math, science…you name it.
 They are getting it through sensory play.
 I am by no means an expert on sensory play, but I can throw a sensory bin with colored water and some scoops and measuring cups together in a heartbeat.
 Play proceeds for hours from that small effort.

-Randomly, W (my kindergartener) will shout out some random math fact.
+Randomly, my younger kids will shout out some random math fact.
 “2 + 2 = 4!”
 And we will enthusiastically cheer her on.
 Then we will ask, “What’s 2 + 3?”
 Also randomly, my preschooler/toddler will point out a shape of some sort.
-Follow up questions ask about other shapes, colors, quantities, what have you.
-This math learning stuff is happening if we just pay attention to the opportunites and take them when they arise.
+Follow up questions ask her about other shapes, colors, quantities, what have you.
+This math learning stuff is happening if we just pay attention to the opportunities and take them when they arise.

 Commitment to my farewell to kindergarten math is not a hard and fast, “Adios!”
-If one of my kids in the future (2 more coming behind my current Kindergartener) needs or wants more formal math education, I will consider it.
+If one of my kids in the future needs or wants more formal math education, I will consider it.
 But the freedom we gave ourselves when we decided to remove it was life-changing.
 I just didn’t regret it.
-I didn’t feel a burdern anymore.
-And two years later, I am still not regretting it.
+I didn’t feel a burden anymore.
+Almost six years and three students later, I am still not regretting it.

 Have you removed the burden of a kindergarten curricula option, too?
 I would love to hear your experiences!
 Leave a comment and share!